Equity Research vs Investment Banking

 The reason for the lower bonuses is because equity research is often viewed as a cost center as opposed to a profit center for the banks.
 This may be true, but equity research plays a critical role in helping other divisions make money.
 Having a reputation for high-quality coverage increases your chances of leading an IPO or follow-on offering and is often rewarded by investment managers making their trades through that bank.

 That’s entirely subjective.

-In equity research, you working with publicly available information, speak frequently with management, and prepare recommendations.
+In equity research, you work with publicly available information, speak frequently with management, and prepare recommendations.

 In investment banking, you are often dealing with non-public information, work in deals and transactions, and have more of a sales angle.

 Both are interesting – it’s about which is a better personality fit for you.
 Both require a lot of financial modeling and both can be very rewarding.